erwinluis/splitable_doc/README.md

 Below is an example of how ruby code can respond `200` to the callback made by split(able).

     render nothing: true, status: 200

+### Contact Us

+We are constantly working on improvements and releasing new features.
+Please reach out to us with any questions at hello@splitable.com.